-POLICY AG6 – Creating New Villages with a Distinct and Locally Inspired Character
+POLICY AG6 – Creating New Villages with a Distinctive and Locally Inspired Character

 Proposals for the new villages should clearly demonstrate that the best possible balance has been achieved between landscape, village separation, mass, density and the overall delivery of the aims of Policy GA1 of the District Plan.
-This should be demonstrated in the Village Masterplan prepared in collaboration with the local community, which should:
+This should be demonstrated in the Village Masterplans prepared in collaboration with the local community, each of which should:

-Respect local topography and settlement morphology.
+Respect local topography, landscape features and settlement morphology.

 Create a village of distinct and individual character.

-Incorporate significant existing landscape features and an integrated Green Infrastructure Network which connects with the wider Gilston Area (Policy AG2).

-Provide a range of densities and building heights which are appropriately scaled in relation to location, heritage assets, landscape features and topography.
+Provide a range of densities appropriately scaled in relation to location, heritage assets, landscape features and topography.

-The Village Masterplan should demonstrate the extent to which it has been informed by its relationship with the landscape and heritage assets and has drawn inspiration from the character and morphology of existing villages in the Gilston Area and elsewhere in Hertfordshire to create a distinct and individual village character.
-Consideration should be given to the following typical local village characteristics in the preparation of Village Masterplans:
+Each Village Masterplan should demonstrate how it has been informed by relationship with the landscape and heritage assets and has drawn inspiration from the character and morphology of existing villages in the Gilston Area and elsewhere in Hertfordshire.
+Consideration should be given to the following typical village and other local characteristics (see Appendix 2, presented by way of further guidance) in the preparation of Village Masterplans:

-Informal layout of streets and lanes which should include street planting and connect with the Green Infrastructure Network.

 Clear visual integration with the countryside, with direct views over the rural landscape and the retention of pockets of natural greenspace and existing landscape features within the village boundary.

 Softer outer village edges (with a fragmented building line and varied frontages dispersed among trees), with no visually prominent buildings or built frontages at the edges.

-Building heights and massing which do not visually dominate views and landscape from key viewpoints and are appropriately scaled in relation to village location and heritage and landscape elements.
+Building heights and massing which are appropriately scaled in relation to village location and heritage and landscape elements.

+Informal layout of streets and lanes which should include street planting and connect with the Green Infrastructure Network.

 Diversity of building typologies and design.

-The potential to creatively reflect in the village design other local characteristics identified in Appendix 4.

-Contemporary and innovative design will be encouraged, provided this is appropriate to its context in terms of landscape, topography, built form, scale and materials.
+Contemporary and innovative design will be encouraged taking into account the context in terms of landscape, topography, built form, scale and materials.

-The character, built form and morphology of the new villages should be clearly distinguishable from the character and built form of Harlow.
+The character, built form and morphology of each of the new villages should be clearly distinguishable from the character and built form of Harlow.

 POLICY AG7 – Creating New Countryside Parks at Hunsdon Airfield and Eastwick Woodlands

-In accordance with Policy GA1, development in the Gilston Area will be required to include provision of Community Trust Open Space Land on the northern section of the site identified in figure 11.2 of the District Plan which includes Hunsdon Airfield and the area around Eastwick Wood.
-This area will include new countryside parks designed and managed as natural greenspaces (in accordance with Policy AG3) and will address the following requirements:
+In accordance with Policy GA1, development in the Gilston Area will be required to include provision of Community Trust Open Space Land on the northern section of the site including Hunsdon Airfield and the area around Eastwick Wood.
+This area will include new countryside parks (broadly located in Fig. 18) to be designed and managed as natural greenspaces (see Policy AG3) and will address the following requirements:

-Retention of the area as Community Trust Open Space Land in perpetuity and the transfer of the site to a community land trust, or other suitable mechanism that ensures long term stewardship and governance for the benefit of the community (see Policy D2), to deliver local ownership and management of these assets early in the overall development programme in accordance with District Plan Policy GA1.
+Retention of the area as Community Trust Open Space Land in perpetuity and the transfer of the site to a community land trust, or other suitable mechanism that ensures its long-term stewardship and governance, to deliver local ownership and management of these assets early in the overall development programme.

-Funding and design support secured through a legal agreement prior to the transfer of the land and made available at the early stages of the development to enable community involvement in the design of the countryside parks and preparation of a management and maintenance plan (see also Policies D1 and D2).
+Funding and design support secured through a legal agreement prior to the transfer of the land and made available at the early stages of the development, with provision for community involvement in the preparation of proposals and a management and maintenance plan for the countryside parks (see Policies D1 and D2).

-Provision for early planting and woodland restoration and the strict control and consideration of relocation of existing incompatible land uses and the introduction of agricultural practices with greater biodiversity value.
+Implementation of early planting and woodland restoration, consideration of relocation of existing incompatible land uses and introduction of agricultural practices with greater biodiversity value.